programmerbobsmith/Iron-XCoder/README.md

 	- `y_loc`: start y position for drawing the sprite
 - Returns:
 	- If `1` is returned, the program does not have a sprite or it's size is not 16x16.
-- :warning: **Warning:** This function only draws C program 16x16 icons.
-ASM program icons and irregular shaped icons are not yet supported.
+- :warning: **Warning:** This function only supports C and ASM icons that are 16x16 in size (all programs I can think of have this size icon).
+TI-Basic and ICE icons are not supported.

 4. `void run_TIProg(uint8_t x, uint8_t y, uint8_t slider_x, uint8_t slider_y, uint8_t slider_color, uint8_t background_color, uint8_t text_color, uint8_t error_mode)`
 > Runs the desired TI-basic program.